cryptomator/cloud-access-swift/Tests/CryptomatorCloudAccessIntegrationTests/README.md

 import XCTest

 class CloudProviderNameCloudProviderIntegrationTests: CloudAccessIntegrationTest {
-  static var setUpErrorForCloudProviderName: Error?

-  override class var classSetUpError: Error? {
+  override class var defaultTestSuite: XCTestSuite {
-    get {
-      return setUpErrorForCloudProviderName
+    return XCTestSuite(forTestCaseClass: CloudProviderNameCloudProviderIntegrationTests.self)
   }
-    set {
-      setUpErrorForCloudProviderName = newValue
-    }
-  }

-  static let setUpProviderForCloudProviderName = CloudProviderNameCloudProvider()

-  override class var setUpProvider: CloudProvider {
+  override class func setUp() {
-    return setUpProviderForCloudProviderName
-  }

     // This is the folder in which all the files and folders required by the integration test are created and in which the individual tests are executed.
-This can also be the root folder.
+This can also be the root folder. integrationTestParentCloudPath = CloudPath("<YOUR-PATH>")

-  override class var integrationTestParentCloudPath: CloudPath {
-    return CloudPath("<YOUR-PATH>")
-  }

-  // If you do not need to initialize anything special once or before the IntegrationTest setup, you can ignore this function. override class func setUp() {
+    setUpProvider = CloudProviderNameCloudProvider()
     // It is very important to call super.setUp(), otherwise the IntegrationTest will not be built correctly. super.setUp()
   }